Running Back Carlos Hyde Traded To The Jacksonville Jaguars

 Aside from Jacksonville, the Browns had the motivation to move Hyde on as well.

 They likely want to see what they have in rookie running back Nick Chubb, who they picked in the second round of last year’s draft.
 So far this year, Chubb has rushed 16 times for 172 yards and 2 touchdowns.
 With Hyde now gone, he’s likely to split time with passing down back Duke Johnson.

 Like most rookie running backs, Chubb will need to improve his pass protection skills if he’s looking to be more than an early-down back.
-With increased playing time will come increased responsibilities.
+With increased playing time comes increased responsibilities.

 This latest trade adds to the treasure trove of picks Browns have raked in, including 5th and 7th round picks from Jacksonville and a 3rd rounder from New England for troubled wide receiver Josh Gordon.